DONKEY0xSHOT/SurgicalWiper/README.md

 The exceptionally low detection rate is not a bug.
 It is the architectural feature of this approach.
 Most AVs rely on specific heuristics that this PoC intentionally avoids:

 1.  **I/O Invisibility:** Security monitoring often flags processes that write megabytes of data in short bursts.
 This wiper modifies only \~50-100 bytes per file on average.
-2.  **Entropy Preservation:** Ransomware & Wiper samples usually drastically change the entropy of each touched file.
+2.  **Entropy Preservation:** Destructive samples usually drastically change the entropy of each touched file.
 Because we only touch metadata headers, the overall entropy of the file remains statistically unchanged, bypassing entropy-based heuristics.
 3.  **The "Corrupted" Masquerade:** The files are not deleted.
 They remain on the disk with their original size and headers intact.
 To the OS, they look healthy.
 To the parser, they are dead.

 ## Technical Approach